The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 The Last of Us

-I don’t normally like gritty shooters but like the Metal Gear Solid games, the zombie game The Last of Us pulled me in with characters that I cared about and a story that was dramatic and totally eerie.
+I don’t normally like gritty first-person shooter games, but just like with the Metal Gear series, the zombie game The Last of Us pulled me in with characters that I cared about and a story that was emotionally absorbing as well as fittingly eerie.

 The Lego Movie

-The Lego Movie seemed like little more than a toy commercial when I first saw the trailers but Phil Lord and Chris Miller made it much more and ended up telling a story that was more of an imaginative and heartfelt fable than a cynical cash grab.
+The Lego Movie seemed like little more than a toy commercial when I first saw the trailers but Phil Lord and Christopher Miller made it much more, and they ended up telling a story that was more of an imaginative and heartfelt fable than a cynical cash grab.

 Jane the Virgin